-As an example, in breast cancer, there are many differences in the expression of hormone receptors and HER-2 status that influence appropriate care.
-Testing for a variety of genetic mutations helps to direct whether some patients should be given chemotherapy.
-The extent of a cancer (whether it is one small tumor as compared to many metastatic masses) has a great impact on what supervision is used.
-Based on information doctors have about a cancer, it is decided whether radiation, surgery, medication, or some combination of all three is appropriate.
+As an example, in breast cancer, there are many differences in the expression of hormone receptors and HER-2 status that require appropriate care.
+Testing for a variety of genetic mutations helps to direct whether some patients should be given chemotherapy or not.
+The extent of cancer (whether it is one small tumour as compared to many metastatic masses) has a great impact on what kind of supervision is needed.
+Based on the information doctors have about cancer, it is decided whether radiation, surgery, medication or a combination of all three is appropriate.

-Many cancers can by now be cured.
-These include cancers that can be completely surgically removed or killed with radiation, as well as cancers that can be wholly killed with chemotherapy, including some lymphomas and leukemia.
-However, there are many more circumstances where it is not yet possible to kill every last cancer cell.
+Many cancers can be cured now.
+These include cancers that can be completely surgically removed or killed with radiation, as well as cancers that can be wholly killed with chemotherapy, including some lymphomas and leukaemia.
+However, there are many cases where it is not yet possible to kill the very last cancer cell.

-In order to get a “cure for cancer,” we must be able to independently destroy all of the abnormal cells in every one of these possible scenarios, which is not something that is at present achievable, although there are continuing efforts to better treat as many of these cancers as possible.
-Most significantly, it is also the case that for the most part, we live in an era where we are fortunate to live long enough to even develop cancer.
-Humans did not develop to live to 100.
+In order to get a ‘cure for cancer’, we must be able to independently destroy all of the abnormal cells in every one of these possible scenarios, which is not something that is possible at the moment, although efforts are going on to treat as many of these cancers as possible in a better way.
+Most significantly, it is also the case that for the most part, we live in an era where we are fortunate enough to live that long to even develop cancer.
+Humans did not develop to live till the age of 100.
 In the 1850s most people died by their late 30s, owing primarily to fatal infections and other ailments.
-Now with plentiful food, clean water, vaccines and antibiotics, we live to our 80s.
-Something ultimately has to break, and unfortunately most frequently it is our own cells.
+Now with plentiful food, clean water, vaccines and antibiotics, we live till our 80’s.
+Something ultimately has to break and unfortunately, most frequently it is our own cells.

-What causes concerns these days is that any cancer news, especially if pitched as a “breakthrough,” gains outsized media play, often headlined as a potential “cure.”
-Sadly, much of this is just high-sounding hype which raises false hopes.
+What causes concern these days is that any cancer news, especially if pitched as a ‘breakthrough’, gains outsized media play, often headlined as a potential ‘cure’.
+Sadly, much of this is just high-sounding hype that raises false hopes.

-In conclusion, what we must keep in mind is that most cancers are preventable.
+In conclusion, what we must keep in our mind is that most cancers are preventable.
 Prevention ultimately boils down to us, our choices.
-We’ve often heard about simple things anyone can do: Stop smoking and excessive drinking, eat healthy foods, get weight below obesity levels and exercise often.
-This helps and that is where the hope lies in “Cure for cancer”.
+We’ve often heard about simple things anyone can do: Stop smoking and excessive drinking, eat healthy foods, get the weight below obesity levels and exercise often.
+This helps and that is where the hope lies in ‘Cure for cancer’.